1. Output information

 Linking the data in this way assumes that a trader operates in a single industry.
 While this may hold for simple firms, for more complex firms who have operations spanning multiple industries, the matching method used in this release will provide a more accurate apportionment of trade values to industry.

 More recently, experimental data incorporates the linking methodology used within our UK trade in goods and productivity article.
-In cases where trader code can link to VAT units with more than one enterprise group, we allocate the trade to the enterprise group with the greatest total employment.
+In cases where the trader code can link to VAT units with more than one enterprise group, we allocate the trade to the enterprise group with the greatest total employment.
 For each enterprise group, all lower-level VAT units, reporting units, and enterprise units associated with the enterprise are grouped together.

-Trade values are linked to the VAT unit in the same way as in the previous iteration.
-However, for complex businesses operating in multiple industries, the trade value for the given VAT unit is apportioned between the associated reporting units.
+For complex businesses operating in multiple industries, the trade value for the given VAT unit is apportioned between the associated reporting units.
 Trade is allocated to the enterprise group via the VAT unit, then apportioned between reporting units using an employment weight for that reporting unit out of the entire VAT unit.
 The employment weight is adjusted according to a product-industry intensity score, which adjusts the employment weight to minimise irregular product-industry associations.
 The values associated with these reporting units are then assigned to the associated industry.

 In a very small number of cases, matching between the datasets was not possible; in these instances, this trade is not included within the dataset.
 In 2017, this represented 0.1% of total goods exports and 0.2% of imports.
-We are continuing to develop methods to allocate these cases of unmatched.

-Following matching, data are aggregated for each global region, country, direction of trade, year, commodity and industry.
-HMRC data, which are on a combined nomenclature (CN) basis, are mapped to the Standard International Trade Classification (SITC) and aggregated to the two-digit level.
+HMRC data, which are on a combined nomenclature (CN) basis, are mapped to Eurostat's Standard International Trade Classification (SITC) and aggregated to the two-digit level.
 Industries are also aggregated to the Standard Industrial Classification (SIC) two-digit level.

 How the output is created